KAMALUDDIN-07/cybersecurity-learning-journey/Day3_Nmap_Scanning_Practice/README.md

 nmap -sS -oN syn-scan.txt <Your Metasploitable IP>
 nmap -sV -oN version-scan.txt <Your Metasploitable IP>
 nmap -A  -oN aggressive-scan.txt <Your Metasploitable IP>

+📚 What I Learned Today:
+How to scan with Nmap
+Difference between Ping, SYN, Version, Aggressive scans Saved outputs for report writing